COVID-19 Online Screening Tool: Answer on your smartphones or computers within 24 hours prior to your visit to The Medical City.

 As an affiliated hospital for the Ateneo School of Medicine and Public Health (ASMPH), medical students may use and access your health information.
 We will have a data sharing agreement or written contract in place with ASMPH requiring protection of the privacy and security of your health information.

 Being a training ground for future doctor specialists with over ten accredited residency and fellowship programs, your health information may be used and disclosed in training and education.
-Daily endorsement rounds, weekly department conferences, audits, morbidity and mortality conferences are requirements for continued accreditation of our clinical programs and may involve the use of your health information.
+Daily endorsement rounds, weekly department conferences, audits, morbidity, and mortality conferences are requirements for continued accreditation of our clinical programs and may involve the use of your health information.
+Limited information about you and your treatment may be used for the purposes of accreditation of our residency and fellowship programs and specialty board certification of our trainees.

 The Medical City has an active research program.
 We generally ask for your written authorization before asking you to participate, use your health information, or share it with others to conduct research.
 Under limited circumstances, we may use and disclose your health information without your authorization.
 In these situations, we will anonymize, mask, encrypt or de-identify data to protect your information and so that no patient is individually identifiable.
 We will obtain approval through an independent review process to ensure that research conducted without your authorization poses minimal risk to your privacy.